 Wouter Hisschemöller was born in Haarlem, the Netherlands in 1965.

-He studied visual arts at the Hogeschool voor de Kunsten Utrecht, where he graduated as a visual artist in the field of etching, lithography and printed arts in 1990.
+He studied visual arts at the Hogeschool voor de Kunsten Utrecht, where he graduated in 1990 as a visual artist in the field of etching, lithography and printed arts.

-Following his education he worked as an artist in Utrecht, and from 1993 in Amsterdam with fellow artists at a joint studio for the graphic arts Grafisch Collectief Thoets.
-During these years he participated in gallery exhibitions, sold work through ‘kunstuitlenen’ (art lease organisations) and created some commissioned work.
+He worked as an artist in Utrecht, and from 1993 in a shared studio for the graphic arts Grafisch Collectief Thoets in Amsterdam.
+He participated in gallery exhibitions, sold work through ‘kunstuitlenen’ (art lease organisations) and created some commissioned work.

-Having been interested in computers and programming from a young age he found ways to apply this interest in the graphic arts.
-He modified a flatbed plotter to have a computer directly draw on etching plates and lithographic stone.
-For this he wrote specialised software to drive the plotter and to draw algorithm based designs that he combined with hand-drawn images.
+Having been interested in computers and programming for a long time, he found ways to use programming in the artistic process.
+He wrote custom software for a modified flatbed plotter, so that the plotter could draw directly on etching plates and lithographic stone.
+This way he combined algorithm based designs with hand-drawn images.